-Do I Want to Be an Equine Veterinarian?
+Should I Be an Equine Veterinarian?

 |Degree Level||Doctor of Veterinary Medicine|

-|Licensure (Certification)||Licensure is required in all 50 states and the District of Columbia; certification is available through the American Veterinary Medical Association.|
+|Licensure (Certification)||Licensure required; certification available through the American Veterinary Medical Association.|

 |Experience||Internships or residency programs|

-|Key Skills||Compassion, decision-making, communication, management, problem-solving|
+|Key Skills||Compassion; decision-making, communication, management, and problem-solving skills; manual dexterity|

 While no specific major is necessary for pre-veterinary degrees, it is helpful to have undergraduate training in the sciences, such as biology, chemistry, physics, genetics, zoology and nutrition.
 Prerequisites for veterinary school may include coursework in math, English, humanities, social science and business.
-Most equine veterinarians hold bachelor's degrees before entering veterinary school; however, some veterinary colleges admit students with only 45-90 undergraduate credits.
+Most equine veterinarians hold bachelor's degrees before entering veterinary school.
+However, some veterinary colleges admit students with only 45-90 undergraduate credits.

-Step 3: Earn a Veterinary Medicine Degree
+Step 2: Earn a Veterinary Medicine Degree

 Veterinary school generally lasts four years and results in a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree.
 The first two years of veterinary school typically take place in the classroom and focus on biomedical science courses and preparation for clinical practice.
 In the last two years, students usually participate in clinical clerkships, gaining hands-on, animal care experience under the supervision of licensed veterinarians.
 During the fourth year, students can choose to complete clinical rotations in equine medicine, among other specialties.
 Some veterinary school graduates choose to enter clinical practice directly after earning a D.V.M. or V.M.D and obtaining state licensure.

-Step 4: Obtain a License
+Step 3: Obtain a License

 All 50 states and the District of Columbia require veterinarians to be licensed.
 The requirements to earn a license vary from state to state, but all aspiring veterinarians must complete a veterinary training program and pass the North American Veterinary Licensing Exam.
 The exam is offered by the National Board of Veterinary Medical Examiners (NBVME).

-Step 5: Consider a Specialty
+Step 4: Consider a Specialty

 Some equine veterinarians pursue advanced training in a specialty, such as internal medicine, surgery, neurology, dentistry or preventive medicine.
 To become specialists, veterinarians must complete 3-4 years of residency training in an area of expertise approved by the American Veterinary Medical Association.
 Equine veterinarians are then eligible to apply for board certification in their specialties.